-Looking at the evolution of the HDE equation of state parameter, given by Eqs. (\ref{eos-thde}), (\ref{eq:eos-thde2}) and (\ref{eq:conservation-hde}), as well as assuming the means and errors results from the statistical analysis, let us investigate this evolution.
-As shown in Fig. \ref{fig:wz}, all models are compatible with cosmological constant ($w_{\rm de} = - 1$), however, the phantom behavior is possible in $1\sigma$ C.L.
-Our results for THDE2 are different from those obtained in Ref. \cite {DAgostino2019} in which quintessence-like behavior is found, but the phantom-divide crossing line is not permitted.
-In fact, in this work we consider BBN + BAO + CMB priors + RSD data in addition to SNe Ia and CC, in this way we obtained slightly different results from Ref. \cite {DAgostino2019}.
-We get the current values of the equation of state parameter $w_{\rm de }(z = 0) = -1.015 \pm 0.039$ , $-1.067 \pm 0.254 $ and $-1.033 \pm 0.061$ for THDE, THDE2 and HDE models, respectively.
+Let us analyze the evolution of the equation of state parameter, given by Eqs. (\ref{eos-thde}), (\ref{eq:eos-thde2}) and (\ref{eq:conservation-hde}) assuming the means and errors values from the statistical analysis.
+As shown in Fig. \ref{fig:wz}, it is seen that the $w_{\rm de}$ can cross the phantom barrier, i.e., $w_{\rm de} < -1$.
+We get the current values of the equation of state parameter $w_{\rm de }(z = 0) = -1.003 \pm 0.033$, $-1.05 \pm 0.17 $ and $-1.040 \pm 0.060$ for THDE, THDE2 and HDE models, respectively.
+The phantom behavior of dark energy indicates that the energy density increases over time (instead of the constant cosmological model).
+If the Universe is accelerating due to phantom dark energy, it may end in several types of future singularities (see Ref. \cite{Ludwick:2017tox} for phantom dark energy review).
+Our results for THDE2 are different from those obtained in Ref. \cite {DAgostino2019}, which obtained the quintessence-like behavior, but the phantom-divide crossing line is not permitted.
+In fact, in this work, we consider BBN + BAO + CMB priors + RSD data in addition to SNe Ia and CC.
+In this way, we obtained slightly different results from Ref. \cite {DAgostino2019}.